ccarvalho-eng/ccarvalho-eng/README.md

 ## Hi, I am Cristiano (/-_・)/D・・・・・------ →

-Hail and well met.
-I am a Software Artificer, tempered by eight winters at the forge of code.
-My craft lies in raising enduring Web Keeps—structures built not of stone, but of logic and design.
-Through the arcane arts of Test-Driven Development and the spellcraft of functional programming, I bind resilience, speed, and trust into every work I shape.
+Hail, traveler.

+I am a keeper of hidden craft, tempered through long winters and harder roads.
+For near a decade I have wandered the halls of forgotten machines, raising great works from silence and ash.

+My trade is the forging of strongholds unseen — realms of thought and rune built to endure storm, time, and the folly of careless hands.

+I value sturdy foundations, quiet precision, and work that speaks for itself.
+No grand boasting.
+No gilded promises.
+Only craft worthy of surviving the next age.

 ---